 Lewiston is a medium-sized city located in the state of Maine.
 With a population of 36,202 people and nine constituent neighborhoods, Lewiston is the second largest community in Maine.
-Lewiston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Lewiston was built prior to World War II, making it one of the older and more historic cities in the country.

-Lewiston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lewiston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lewiston who work in office and administrative support (17.44%), sales jobs (10.53%), and teaching (6.93%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewiston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lewiston who work in office and administrative support (16.07%), sales jobs (10.59%), and teaching (7.05%).

-The citizens of Lewiston are slightly less educated than the national average of 21.84% for the average city or town: 15.71% of adults in Lewiston have a bachelor's degree or advanced degree
+The percentage of adults in Lewiston with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.27% of adults in Lewiston have a bachelor's degree or advanced degree.

+Lewiston is a somewhat ethnically-diverse city.
 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewiston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lewiston include French , English, Irish, and Italian.
+Important ancestries of people in Lewiston include French , Irish, English, and Italian.